What is the DevOps approach?

 Related technology updates:

-• Continuous Deployment: an extreme form of Continuous Delivery, Continuous Deployment means that for each code change the pipeline generates a new build, validates the new software version, and deploys it to the production environment with no manual intervention.
-This is the “holy grail” of DevOps teams because it ensures every code change is immediately running in production, and the entire team can instantly see its quality and operational properties.
+Continuous Deployment is an extreme form of continuous delivery.
+Continuous Deployment means that for each major code change, the pipeline generates a new build and immediately deploys it to the production environment, with no manual intervention.
+This is the “holy grail” of DevOps teams, because it ensures every code change is immediately running in production and the entire team can instantly see its quality and operational properties.

 What are DevOps pipelines?